 Table 5 presents the Multiple Linear Regression results on the relationship between teachers' demographic profile and technological, pedagogical, and content knowledge status in teaching agricultural fields.

-Sex, age, civil status, educational attainment, position and short course taken were the teachers' profiles.
-On the other hand, technological, pedagogical and content knowledge in agricultural related fields were examined.
+Sex, age, civil status, educational attainment, position, and short course taken were the teachers' profiles.
+On the other hand, technological, pedagogical, and content knowledge in agricultural-related fields were examined.
 All correlations were found to be non-significant except for the negative and significant correlation between respondents' number of years in teaching and technological knowledge.
-Therefore, this implies that the more years of stay in the organization, the less technological knowledge they have in teaching agriculture related fields.
+Therefore, this implies that the more years of stay in the organization, the less technological knowledge they have in teaching agriculture-related fields.
 None of them were significantly correlated in the aspect of pedagogical knowledge.
 Nevertheless, all were negatively correlated except for the correlation between age and pedagogical knowledge (B-value=0.396ns; P-value=0.275).
 This implies that changes in these variables will not enhance or alter teachers’ pedagogical knowledge.
-Furthermore, the same pattern of results was observed along content knowledge, and none of them has also produced statistical significance in the correlations.
+Furthermore, the same pattern of results was observed along content knowledge, and none of them also produced statistical significance in the correlations.
 On the other hand, it had positive correlations.
 Between age and content knowledge (B-value=0.241ns; P-value=0.469) and short course taken and content knowledge (B-value=0.167ns; P-value=0.392).

 Table 3.
 Status of teachers’ pedagogical knowledge in teaching agriculture-related fields